phys-sim-book/mdbook-src/src/lec32.4-position_based_fluids.md

 $$
 The constraint is satisfied when $C_i = 0$.

 To solve this system of constraints, PBF computes a position correction $\Delta \bm{p}_i$ for each particle.
-Following the PBD methodology, we first require the gradient of the constraint function.
-The gradient of $C_i$ with respect to the position of a particle $k$ is:
+Following the PBD methodology, we first compute the gradient of $C_i$ with respect to the position of a particle $k$:
 $$
 {{numeq}}{eq:pbf:constraint_gradient}
 \nabla_{\bm{p}_k} C_i = \frac{1}{\rho_0} \sum_{j} m_j \nabla_{\bm{p}_k} W(\bm{p}_i - \bm{p}_j, h) =